tock/book/src/course/thread-net/screen-app.md

 }
 ```

-When we now build and install this app, it should clear the screen and you may
+When we now build and install this app, it should clear the screen.
+With this
-see repeatedly flickering when installing applications or resetting your board.
+app installed, you may see repeated flickering when installing applications or
+resetting your board.

 > **EXERCISE:** Extend the above app to print a simple message on the screen.
+>
 > You can use the `u8g2_SetDrawColor(&u8g2, 1);` method to draw in either the
 > `0` or `1` color (i.e., foreground or background).
+>
 > `u8g2_DrawStr(&u8g2, $XCOORD, $YCOORD, $YOUR_STRING);` can be used to print a
 > string to the display.
+>
-Make sure you update the display contents with a final
+> Make sure you update the display contents with a final call to
-> call to `u8g2_SendBuffer(&u8g2);`.
+> `u8g2_SendBuffer(&u8g2);`.

 Well done!
 Now we can begin adding the desired text for our HVAC controller.